 Fragrance (Parfum) EWG’s Skin Deep has this to say:

 ““fragrance” or “parfum” on the product label represents an undisclosed mixture of various scent chemicals and ingredients used as fragrance dispersants such as diethyl phthalate.
 Fragrance mixes have been associated with allergies, dermatitis, respiratory distress and potential effects on the reproductive system”

-I don’t know about you but that seems sketchy to me.
+I don’t know about you but that seems a bit sketchy to me.

-I’m going to put the last two together as they are quite similar and just use their abbreviations, MIT/CMIT respectively.
-Both used as a perservative.
+I’m going to put the last two together, as they are quite similar, and just use their abbreviations, MIT/CMIT respectively.
+Both are used as a perservative.
 MIT may cause nerve damage.
 MIT/CMIT may both cause neurotoxicity.

 Wow.
 Does your head hurt?

 I am so glad I started down a more natural path many moons ago.
 I’m very grateful that my sister introduced me to Monat